 The performance of various Anti-Corruption Task Team institutions, in particular the National Prosecuting Authority, will continue to be of importance, particularly in light of the Government's commitment to hold accountable those responsible for corruption and 'state capture' during the tenure of former President Zuma.
-Linked to this, the Judicial Commission of Inquiry into State Capture is expected to conclude its hearings at the end of August, following which its chairperson, Deputy Chief Justice Raymond Zondo, is expected to compile a report to be submitted to President Ramaphosa which will include a set of recommendations on future prosecutions and reforms necessary to prevent the abuses that the Commission has thus far heard evidence of, from being repeated.
+Linked to this, the Judicial Commission of Inquiry into State Capture is intending has delivered its final report to President Ramaphosa, who has in turn committed to providing an outline of how the ANC and the Government intends to implement its recommendations by the end of 2022.

-As evidenced by the protracted unrest in KwaZulu-Natal and Gauteng that followed former President Zuma's arrest and incarceration on 7 July 2021, political instability, including the inability of the Government to implement the necessary structural reforms, may have an adverse impact on the South African economy and could have an adverse effect on the Group, its business, financial condition and results of operations.
+Civil unrest and political instability, including the inability of the Government to implement the necessary structural reforms, may have an adverse impact on the South African economy and could have an adverse effect on the Group, its business, financial condition, and results of operations.